 - Recycled cotton is often blended with virgin cotton to improve yarn strengths.
 Generally, no more than 30% recycled content is used in the finished fabric or product.

 - Recycled yarn can cost more than standard cotton and may be too expensive or unrealistic for some uses.

-Even though it’s not ideal for circularity, when you combine recycled cotton and recycled polyester, the opportunity for a substantial reduction in environmental impact is enormous.
+When you combine recycled cotton and recycled polyester, the opportunity for a substantial reduction in environmental impact is enormous.
 For example, Patagonia’s Responsibili-tee T-shirt uses 63 gallons of water less when compared to those manufactured using traditional yarns, partly because no new cotton had to be harvested.

 The first fabric recycled was wool.
-In the mid 19th century, its popularity grew in North America and Europe, where rationing occurred during WWII.
+In the mid-19th century, its popularity grew in North America and Europe, where rationing occurred during WWII.

 Wool is a natural fiber with considerable long-term sustainability.
 Wool products are made of three primary materials: natural wool, wool dye, and wax or resin to make the fabric waterproof.
 As these materials are often reused for several applications before they need to be replaced, wool garments can stay in circulation for some time, making them an environmentally-friendly choice.

 Producing wool, however, requires a vast amount of resources like land, water, and dyes to color the finished product.
 We use recycled wool to extend the lifespan of fiber that has already been produced.

 - With the aid of modern-day quality controls, the wool is meticulously sorted into color groups before being shredded.
 The sorting process allows selecting and blending colors of raw wool fabrics to the desired hue, which prevents the need for a dyeing process.
 The method also uses significantly less energy than necessary to produce new textiles.